Jeimer Candelario Player Props: Nationals vs. Angels

 Jeimer Candelario At The Plate

-- Candelario enters this game on a five-game hitting streak.
-In his last games, he's hitting .261 with one homer.

-- This year, Candelario has totaled at least one hit in eight of 11 games (72.7%), and had multiple hits twice.
+- Candelario has gotten a hit in eight of 12 games this year (66.7%), with multiple hits twice.

-- In 11 games played this year, he has hit a homer in two of them.
+- He has homered in two of 12 games played this season, and in 3.8% of his plate appearances.

-- In four games this season (36.4%), Candelario has picked up an RBI, including two games with multiple runs batted in.
+- Candelario has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.

-- He has scored at least one run four times this year (36.4%), including one multi-run game.
+- In four of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.